EXW – Ex Works (named place of delivery)

 DAP – Delivered at Place (named place of destination)

 The seller is deemed to have delivered when the goods are placed at the buyer's disposal on the arriving means of transport and ready for unloading at the named place of destination.
-Under DAP terms, the seller needs to manage all risks involved in bringing the goods in.
+Under DAP terms, the seller must manage all risks of bringing the goods in.

 DPU – Delivered at Place Unloaded (named place of destination)